William Lee Golden

 William Lee Golden (born January 12, 1939) is an American country music singer.
-Between 1965 and 1987, and again since December 1995, he has been the baritone singer in the country vocal group The Oak Ridge Boys.
+Between 1965 and 1987, and again since 1996, he has been the baritone singer in the country vocal group the Oak Ridge Boys.
+Golden was inducted into the Country Music Hall of Fame in 2015 as a member of the Oak Ridge Boys.

 Career

-Golden joined The Oak Ridge Boys (then a Southern gospel music group) in 1965.
+Golden joined the Oak Ridge Boys (then a Southern gospel music group) in 1965.
 Golden is widely known for his waist-length beard and hair, and has become one of the most recognizable faces in the entertainment industry.
-Golden was voted out of The Oak Ridge Boys in 1987, as the other three members wanted to change the band's image.
-He was replaced by Steve Sanders, but stayed with MCA Records as a solo artist to record an album titled American Vagabond, which included two chart singles.
+He was voted out of the Oak Ridge Boys in 1987, as the other three members wanted to change the band's image.
+Golden was replaced by Steve Sanders after releasing his own album as a solo artist titled American Vagabond, which included two chart singles.
 In 1990, he moved to Mercury Records and released "Louisiana Red Dirt Highway".

-Sanders left the group in 1995 and Golden returned on New Year's Eve of the same year.
+Sanders left the group in 1995, and Golden returned on New Year's Eve of the same year.